KIPAC/BootCamp/Python/Installation.md

 1. (Optional) If you're academic user, request an academic license here [on this page](https://store.continuum.io/cshop/academicanaconda).
     You should receive an email with a license file, which you'll put it under `~/.continuum`.

-2. Go to [miniconda website](http://conda.pydata.org/miniconda.html) to download the correct version for your operating system.
+2. Go to [miniconda website](http://conda.pydata.org/miniconda.html) to download the version corresponding to your operating system.
-    If you are installing miniconda on a linux/unix machine (like on the remote server), you can start the installation process by running:
+    If you are installing miniconda on a linux/unix machine (like on the remote server), you can start the installation process by running (assuming Python 2 here):

     ```
-    bash Miniconda-latest-Linux-x86_64.sh
+    bash Miniconda2-latest-Linux-x86_64.sh
     ```

     Follow the installation instructions on the miniconda website.

-3. Open a text editor to append the following line to your `~/.bashrc`, `~/.bash_profile`, or `~/.cshrc` or `~/.profile (for OS X) file.
+3. Open a text editor to append the following line to your `~/.bashrc`, `~/.bash_profile`, or `~/.cshrc` or `~/.profile` (for OS X) file.

     ```
     # If using bash
-    export PATH="$HOME/miniconda/bin:$PATH"
+    export PATH="$HOME/miniconda2/bin:$PATH"

     # If using (t)csh
-    setenv PATH "$HOME/miniconda/bin:$PATH"
+    setenv PATH "$HOME/miniconda2/bin:$PATH"
     ```

     If you are on a remote server and do not know how to edit a text file, you can run (for the csh case):

     ```
     cp ~/.cshrc ~/.cshrc.bak
-    echo 'setenv PATH "$HOME/miniconda/bin:$PATH"' >> ~/.cshrc
+    echo 'setenv PATH "$HOME/miniconda2/bin:$PATH"' >> ~/.cshrc
     ```

     Once this is done, source your `~/.bashrc`, `~/.bash_profile`, `~/.cshrc`, or `~/.profile` file.
 For example: